raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_0_intro/index.md

 > In all this section, we will ignore whitespaces to keep the explanation simple.

 Let's suppose that our parser is at the start of an object, and that it wants to extract some information contained in this object.
 The parser needs to skip the object start.
-The json format defines '{' as a single-character array start, so the parser can simply move to the next character.
+The JSON format defines '{' as a single-character array start, so the parser can simply move to the next character.
 The parser is now at a string start.
-As per the json format, the current char should be '"'.
+As per the JSON format, the current char should be '"'.
 After checking this fact, the parser can move to the next character.
 The parser is now in a string body.
-The json format defines that the string will end with a '"' not preceded by a '/'.
+The JSON format defines that the string will end with a '"' not preceded by a '/'.
 It can move to the next character until it detects it.
 If the string should be stored somewhere, it can copy it directly.
 The parser is now at a string end '"'.
 It can move to the next character.
 The parser is now at a key-value separator.
 After checking that the current character is ':', it can move to the next character.
 The parser is now at a value start.
 It can now call the generic value parser which will :